 Safe Africa Student Trip Tips for Leaders- How to arrange safe student trips to Uganda- Africa

 Free Uganda trips to Group Leaders: (Our free trip to Uganda is for a tour organizer bringing together 10 or more other people.
 In other words, the tour organizer is the 11th person after 10 paid travellers.
 The Uganda tour organizer benefiting from the free trip must be accompanying the organized group they have brought together.
-The tour provided for free is the land tour cost only.
-The individual is still responsible for any airfare or other costs associated with joining the trip that has been organized.)
+The tour offered for free covers only the cost of the land tour.
+However, the individual is still responsible for any airfare or additional expenses associated with joining the organized trip.

 Safety: The words ‘health and safety often fill teachers and leaders of trips to Africa with dread.
-The reams of paperwork, in-depth risk assessments, and lengthy reports for every scratch and scrape (which they think must be completed in order to not be in breach of health and safety law), are not necessarily the reality.
+The piles of paperwork, extensive risk assessments, and lengthy reports for every minor injury (which they feel obligated to complete in order to comply with health and safety regulations), may not always reflect the actual situation.

-Organising a student trip to Uganda or Africa shouldn’t be overshadowed by concerns about health and safety.
+Organizing a student trip to Uganda or Africa should not be overshadowed by worries or concerns regarding health and safety.
 In fact, the Health and Safety Executive makes it clear that schools simply need to take “sensible and proportionate steps” to ensure students are as safe as possible.
 So, if you’ve organised an educational school trip to Uganda or Africa for your students, here are some tips on how to keep young people safe while they’re in your care.

 General health and safety tips